Yolk

 Version Control

-How does this work with git?
-Given that the concrete files in use on your system may be different across machines, adding those to version control directly would result in a lot of merge conflicts frequently.
-Yolk solves this by only commiting a "canonical" version of your templates, generated right before you commit.
-This means that the version of your configuration seen in git will always be generated from a consistent, stable context.
+Given that the concrete files in use on your system may be different across machines, adding those to version control directly would result in frequent merge conflicts.
+Yolk solves this by only committing a canonical version of your templates, generated right before you commit.
+The version of your configuration seen in git is generated from a consistent, stable context.